 Overview

 Support for Basic LTI was introduced by Blackboard in Learn 9.1 SP4; however, this building block supports all releases of Learn 9 and also provides support for the unofficial Basic LTI extension services (see below) and LTI 1.1 (which includes an Outcome service).
-Whilst the specification is still being developed, Basic LTI and LTI 1.1 provide an important step towards enabling external tool providers to support different flavours of tool consumer with a single integration.
+Whilst the specification is still being developed, Basic LTI (now known as LTI 1.0) and LTI 1.1 provide an important step towards enabling external tool providers to support different flavours of tool consumer with a single integration.
 From a tool consumer perspective it also opens up new opportunities for collaborative work between users of different platforms (or just different installations of the same platform).

 System requirements